josephfosco/splice/doc/loops.clj.md

  :loops - array of 1 or more maps of loops to play
  [
-  {:name - loop name
+  {:name - string - loop name
-   :loop-type Required options for type :loop.
-Plays :melody-info in a loop :instrument-name an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody elemants to play [
+   :loop-type - a loop-type - Required options for type :loop.
+Plays :melody-info in a loop :instrument-name - an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody-info to play
+  }

+ ]
+}

+melody-info - a dictionary of melody-info elements
     {:pitch-freq | :pitch-midi-note - the pitch to play as a frequency or midi note number.
 Can be nil for a rest.
      :dur - Required map containing duration info for this event :dur-millis - Required Duration of melody element in milliseconds :volume - Required if pitch is not nil. volume of melody element 0 - 1.
      :instrument-settings - Optional A list of keys and values of settings for this instrument.
 Example: (:attack 4.0 :release 3.0)
-    }
-   ]
-  }

- ]
     }

 :dur
 {